Oakengates: Amenities

 Oakengates has Telford Theatre, which was originally opened in 1968 as Oakengates' Town Hall by champion jockey Sir Gordon Richards, after whose Derby-winning horse is named one of its rooms, the Pinza Suite.
 Nearby are the town council's headquarters and the United Reformed/Methodist church.

 Oakengates' main public open space is Hartshill Park, originally created as the Oakengates Sports and Recreation Ground. by levelling a coal mine spoil heap.
 Opened in 1927, it remains a valuable facility including bowling green and tennis courts.
 In 1928 the present park gates were unveiled as a war memorial to local men who died serving in World War I whose names are listed on the gate piers, the World War II casualties being listed on outlying pillars.

 Central Park business park is sited on part of the former Priorslee Furnace Works and Eagle Iron Works.
 The business park includes office space, retail outlets, a nursery and a cafe.

 Governance

 From the 2023 local elections, Oakengates civil parish consists of four wards named Oakengates and Wombridge, Hollyhurst, Middlepool, and North.

 Before the formation of the District of The Wrekin (Telford) and later the Borough of Telford and The Wrekin, the Urban District of Oakengates comprised Oakengates, Wrockwardine Wood, St. George's, Priorslee, Snedshill, The Nabb, Wombridge and Trench, and always had a Labour council.

 Sport

 Oakengates Athletic F.C., which in 2018 merged into Wellington Amateurs, played in the Shropshire County Premier Football League.
+In January 2024 the club was renamed Telford Town.